-The Thrill of the Catch and the Joy of the Feast at Omni Amelia Island Resort
+The Thrill of the Catch and the Joy of the Feast at Fish to Fork Weekend at Omni Amelia Island Resort

 The luxury resort’s Fish to Fork Weekend showcases its culinary bounty in an immersive experience with the region’s top chefs.